Dust mites look scary. So you might ask, “Are their air purifiers for dust mites? Can air purifiers kill dust mites?”

 Dust Mites Create Even Smaller Allergens

 But the picture gets more complicated for people with allergies.
-Dust mites create allergens by ejecting poop particles and “.”
+Dust mites create allergens by ejecting poop particles and “partially digested enzyme-covered dust particles.”
 In other words, their waste is smaller than their bodies.

-We’re in trouble now, because HEPA filters capture particles 0.3 and above (according to).
+We’re in trouble now, because HEPA filters capture particles 0.3 and above (according to websites like this one).

-Fortunately for us air-breathers, this is.
-This misconception would lead people to conclude that HEPA filters DON’T capture dust mites.
+Fortunately for us air-breathers, this is a common misconception.
+This misconception would lead people to conclude that HEPA filters and air purfiiers DON’T capture dust mites.

-You’ll see purifier companies use this myth to try to justify when you need their “proprietary technology” instead, like.
+You’ll see purifier companies use this myth to try to justify when you need their “proprietary technology” instead, like Molekule does.

-Bottom line: HEPA filters will capture dust mites and the smaller dust mite allergen particles they create.
+Bottom line: Air purifiers with HEPA filters will capture dust mites and the smaller dust mite allergen particles they create.

 View the original article on Quora here.